Virginia-iGEM/igem-wikibrick/.getting_started/README.md

 ![work-9][work-9]

 Alright, you’re ready to commit.
-As you might guess, press the Commit button.
+As you might guess, press the **Commit** button.
 Note the little message at the bottom saying that a commit was created, including the name of the hash and the commit message.

 ![work-10][work-10]

 Create as many commits as you would like for all of the changes you’ve made.
-Once you’re “done working,” I.E. you’re not going to work on this any more for the day, you’re going to bed, you’re going to grab lunch and come back, etc. etc., it’s a good idea to Push.
+Once you’re “done working,” I.E. you’re not going to work on this any more for the day, you’re going to bed, you’re going to grab lunch and come back, etc. etc., it’s a good idea to **Push**.

 ![work-11][work-11]

 This will open this window.
-Select the branch you’ve been working on; generally this will be master.
+Select the branch you’ve been working on; generally this will be **master**.
 Do not tick any of the boxes under Transfer Options unless you know what you’re doing.
-This is actually a good time to bring something up - if you ever see a tickbox or a button that has the word Force in it, you should think long and hard before you press it.
+This is actually a good time to bring something up - if you ever see a tickbox or a button that has the word **Force** in it, you should think long and hard before you press it.
 Ask me, look up the consequences, do both.
-The word Force in Git generally corresponds to permanent deletion of repository history that may not be recoverable.
+The word **Force** in Git generally corresponds to permanent deletion of repository history that may not be recoverable.
 This means you can accidentally delete the whole project.
 This is not disastrous, because Git is very robust, and the project can be restored from local copies - however, it will make me and other people working on it angry, waste time, and may result in lost data.
-Do not Force things unless you know what you’re doing.
+Do not **Force** things unless you know what you’re doing.

 Note, you may have to log in to the repository at this point.
 As you may guess, enter your username and password.
 You should not have to login at all after this - Github will remember that you accessed it from your current machine.
 This also means that you have to keep your machine safe - otherwise people can come in and do nasty things to the repo.

-Once you hit Push, a small window will pop up showing some logs:
+Once you hit **Push**, a small window will pop up showing some logs:

 ![work-12][work-12]